 Nvidia’s big Gamescom surprise is almost upon us, and you can watch every single minute of it right here from the comfort of your own browser.
-Will we finally see Nvidia’s GeForce Turing graphics cards, or will everything centre on Nvidia’s BFGDs / Big Format Gaming Displays?
+Will we finally see the new RTX cards, or will everything centre on Nvidia’s BFGDs / Big Format Gaming Displays?
 Well, we won’t have to wait long to find out, as everything kicks off at 6pm CET (that’s 5pm UK time, or 10am PDT) at Cologne’s Palladium.

 I’ll be there at the event itself to bring you all the latest juicy sound bites, potential frame rate counts and other technical gubbins as soon as I can chuck them into the RPS internet machine, but if you’d rather not wait for my furious clicking and clacking to speed through the bowels of the world wide web, have a gander of Nvidia’s Twitch stream below, where you can watch the whole event as it happens.

 The headline act is very much expected to be Nvidia’s Turing GPUs.
 Last week, Nvidia unveiled their professional line-up of Turing cards in the form of three new Quadro RTX cards, so this week I’m crossing all fingers and toes for a glimpse of their GeForce equivalent – which, through some sneaky teaser video sleuthing, would appear to be not only dropping the classic GTX moniker in favour of Nvidia’s new RTX handle, but also jumping straight to a new 20-series of graphics cards (think RTX 2080) instead of the expected 11-series.